Business models for open-source software: Software as a service

 Selling subscriptions for online accounts and server access to customers is one way of adding value to open-source software.
 Another way is combining desktop software with a service, called software plus services.
 Most open core companies that use this approach also provide the software in a fashion suitable for on-premises, do-it-yourself deployment.
 To some customers, however, there is significant value in a "plug and play" hosted product.
 Open source businesses that use this model often cater to small and medium enterprises who do not have the technology resources to run the software.
 Providing cloud computing services or software as a service (SaaS) without the release of the open-source software is not an open source deployment.
 With a SaaS approach, businesses no longer need to write new code from scratch, but instead can use the software they need by paying a subscription.
 Serverless technology allows businesses to completely transfer infrastructure management to the provider, which means that teams can create scalable applications more efficiently, cheaper, easier, and more reliably.

-The FSF called the server-side use-case without release of the source-code the "ASP loophole in the GPLv2" and encourage therefore the use of the GNU Affero General Public License which plugged this hole in 2002.
+The Free Software Foundation (FSF) called the server-side use-case without release of the source-code the "ASP loophole in the GPLv2" and encourage therefore the use of the GNU Affero General Public License which plugged this hole in 2002.